-31 Fair value of financial assets and financial liabilities
+30 Fair value of financial assets and financial liabilities

-At 31 December 2017 and 31 December 2016 the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively approximated the fair values due to the short-term maturities of these assets and liabilities.
+At 31 December 2018 and 31 December 2017 the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively approximated the fair values due to the short-term maturities of these assets and liabilities.
 The fair values of non-current financial assets that are not measured at fair value, other than investments in subsidiaries, are not materially different from their carrying amounts due to their current rates of interest.
 The fair values of financial assets and financial liabilities included in level 2 and level 3 categories below, other than debt securities and derivates, have been determined in accordance with generally accepted pricing models based on a discounted cash flow analysis, with the most significance inputs being the discount rate that reflects a market interest rate plus the credit risk of counter parties.
-The fair value of debt securities is disclosed in note 23.
+The fair value of debt securities is disclosed in note 24.
+The fair value of derivatives is disclosed in note 22.